Nigerians want June 12 general elections taught in schools - Vanguard News

 He call on the Federal Government to mandate all schools in the country to start teaching June 12 as history, adding that it would help in the country’s resolve to get things right.

-The June 12, 1993 Presidential election was between the candidate of Social Democratic Party (SDP), late Moshood Abiola, and Mr Bashir Tofa, candidate of National Republican Convention (NRC).
+The News Agency of Nigeria (NAN) reports that the June 12, 1993 Presidential election was between the candidate of Social Democratic Party (SDP), late Moshood Abiola, and Mr Bashir Tofa, candidate of National Republican Convention (NRC).

 President Muhammadu Buhari on June 6 declared June 12 as the new date for the celebration of Nigeria`s Democracy Day as against the May 29, to honour late Abiola, the presumed winner of the presidential election.